As we get down to the wire, lots of nice folks are going to need a very normal thing called a tax extension.

 Awesome.
 Take a breath.
 This is a normal and adult thing you’re doing.
 Figure out whether or not you are going to owe money.
 You probably already know this.

-If you'd prefer to handle it yourself, then here's the forms you'll need to send off:
+If you'd prefer to handle it yourself, here are the forms you'll need to send off:

 Let's schedule a meeting.
 Head over to the client portal and make an appointment.
-Some people file an extension and then never file.
 You will never want to deal with this stuff, so just do it.